How to Become a Notary in Massachusetts

 - Staple an up-to-date resume to the end of your application.

-- Staple a business card to the upper left corner of the first page of the application if you have one.
+- Staple a business card to the upper left corner of the first page of the application (if applicable).

-- Submit the completed and notarized application, with all pages stapled together, to Massachusetts’s Notary Public Office.
+- Submit the completed and notarized application, with all pages stapled together, to the Massachusetts Notary Public Office.

-- When the application is favorably considered, you will receive a notification of appointment from the Secretary of the Commonwealth with instructions to be sworn in and the payment methods for paying the $60 commission fee to the Secretary of the Commonwealth.
+When your application is favorably considered, you will be notified by the Massachusetts Secretary of the Commonwealth.
+The notification will include instructions on how to be sworn in as a notary public and the method for paying the $60 commission fee to the secretary.

 Who can become a notary public in Massachusetts?

-To become a notary in Massachusetts, you must meet the following requirements:
+To become a notary public in Massachusetts, you must meet the following eligibility requirements:

 - Be at least eighteen years of age.